just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Algorithm-Basics.rst

 .. raw:: html

     <p><h3>Blockly Maze Problems</h3>
-	<p>Beyond visual and textual programming languages, algorithms can be expressed in a variety of ways such as natural language, diagrams, and <b><span class="hover vocab yui-wk-div" data-id='pseudocode'>pseudocode</span></b> which is a way to describe the each step of the code in English to plan it out.
+	<p>Beyond visual and textual programming languages, algorithms can be expressed in a variety of ways such as natural language, diagrams, and <span class="hover vocab yui-wk-div" data-id='pseudocode'>pseudocode</span> which is a way to describe the each step of the code in English to plan it out.
     Algorithms can be created from an idea, by combining existing algorithms, or by modifying existing algorithms.
     Knowledge of existing algorithms can help in constructing new ones.
 Using existing correct algorithms as building blocks for constructing another <span class="hover vocab yui-wk-div" data-id='algorithm'>algorithm</span> has benefits such as reducing development time, reducing testing, and simplifying the identification of errors.
     </p>